-• During the course of its investigation, upon request of a party, or on its own initiative, the District may implement interim measures prior to or during the investigation of a complaint.
-A party can submit requests for interim measures, either verbally or in writing, to the investigator and/or to the Title IX Coordinator.
-(The investigator will notify the Title IX Coordinator of any request for interim measures.)
-Interim measures are individualized services offered as appropriate to either the complainant or responding party.
-Interim measures include, but are not limited to, counseling, extensions of time, modifications of work or class schedules, appropriate emotional and/or academic support, restrictions on contact between the parties, leaves of absences, and increased monitoring and support.
-In fairly assessing the need for either party to receive interim measures, the District will not rely on fixed rules or any assumptions that favor one party over another.
-Interim measures will be made available to both parties, as appropriate.
-In imposing interim measures, the Title IX Coordinator or designee will make every effort to avoid depriving any student of his/her education.
-The District will take steps to ensure that any interim measure minimizes the burden on the parties, and that the Title IX Coordinator or designee will communicate with the parties throughout the investigation to ensure any interim measures are necessary and effective based on the parties' needs.
+During the course of its investigation, upon request of a party, or on its own initiative, the District may implement supportive measures prior to or during the investigation of a complaint.
+A party can submit requests for supportive measures, either verbally or in writing, to the investigator and/or to the Title IX Coordinator.
+(The investigator will notify the Title IX Coordinator of any request for supportive measures are individualized services offered as appropriate to either the complainant or responding party.
+Supportive measures include, but are not limited to, counseling, extensions of time, modifications of work or class schedules, appropriate emotional and/or academic support, restrictions on contact between the parties, leaves of absences, and increased monitoring and support.
+In fairly assessing the need for either party to receive supportive measures, the District will not rely on fixed rules or any assumptions that favor one party over another.
+Supportive measures will be made available to both parties, as appropriate.
+In imposing supportive measures, the Title IX Coordinator or designee will make every effort to avoid depriving any student of his/her education.
+The District will take steps to ensure that any supportive measure minimizes the burden on the parties, and that the Title IX Coordinator or designee will communicate with the parties throughout the investigation to ensure any supportive measures are necessary and effective based on the parties' needs.